susam/emacs4cl/README.md

 ----------------

 Are you an absolute beginner to Emacs?
-Are you so new to Emacs that you don't even have `~/.emacs` or `~/.emacs.d` on your file system?
+Are you so new to Emacs that you do not even have `~/.emacs` or `~/.emacs.d` on your file system?
 Have you considered learning Common Lisp but when you picked up a book like [Practical Common Lisp][pcl], you learnt that it recommends Emacs and SLIME for development environment and it seemed like a significant additional learning curve for you?
 If you answered "yes" to most of